MrPowers/mrpowers-benchmarks/README.md

 Trying out 10 different options that require figuring out how to use various different programming languages isn't realistic.
 Benchmarks serve to guide users to good options for their uses cases, keeping in mind their time constraints.

 Benchmarks can be harmful when they're biased or improperly structured and give misleading conclusions.
-You don't want to mislead readers and encourage them to make suboptimal technology choices.
+You don't want to intentionally or unintentionally misguide readers and towards suboptimal technology choices.

 ## Setup